 A new algorithm for the direct simulation of combustion systems and its application to reaction elimination

-Keywords: chemical reactions, combustion, efficiency, explicit methods, homogenous gas-phase combustion, ignition, mechanism reduction, reaction elimination, stiff systems,
+Keywords: chemical reactions, combustion, efficiency, explicit methods, gas-phase, homogenous gas-phase combustion, ignition, mechanism, mechanism reduction, reaction elimination, stiff systems,

 Associated Project: Numerics